 How To Book

-SOLD OUT!
-A deposit of £200 is required to secure your place, the remaining £445 will be required 4 weeks before the start of the workshop.
+1 SPOT LEFT A deposit of £200 is required to secure your place, the remaining £445 will be required 4 weeks before the start of the workshop.

 Whether you need artistic or technical support, I will be on hand every step of the way to help you achieve the images you want to capture.
 We'll have plenty of time in the field to maximize 1-2-1 tuition with opportunities to photograph a wide variety of mountain scenery.
 I will provide you with a map and compass and be on hand to show you the basics of orienteering, map reading and route planning.
 These skills are essential when heading into the hills and will provide you with a base to plan your own photographic trips.